Double Decreases: Left Right Center - 18 Methods

 Paired Double Decreases

-Slip 1, Knit 2 Together, Pass Slipped Stitches over
+Slip 1, Knit 2 Together, Pass Over

 Worked: Knitwise